-4A2 The following intentionally incomplete ALGOL procedures will perform a top-down analysis of strings in L.
+4a2 The following intentionally incomplete ALGOL procedures will perform a top-down analysis of strings in L.

-4A2A boolean procedure E; E := if T then (if issymbol('+') then E else true) else false; comment issymbol (arg) is a Boolean procedure that compares the next symbol in the input string with its argument, arg.
+4a2a boolean procedure E; E := if T then (if issymbol('+') then E else true) else false; comment issymbol (arg) is a Boolean procedure which compares the next symbol in the input string with its argument, arg.
 If there is a match the input stream is advanced;

-4A2B boolean procedure T; T := if F then (if issymbol('\') then T else true) else false;
+4a2b boolean procedure T; T := if F then (if issymbol('') then T else true) else false;

-4A2C boolean procedure F; F := if issymbol('X') then true else if issymbol('(') then (if E then (if issymbol(')') then true else false) else false;
+4a2c boolean procedure F; F := if issymbol('X') then true else if issymbol('(') then (if E then (if issymbol(')') then true else false) else false) else false;

-4A3 The left-recursion problem can readily be seen by a slight modification of L. Change the first production to and the procedure for E in the corresponding way to E := if T then true else if E ....
+4a3 The left-recursion problem can readily be seen by a slight modification of L. Change the first production to and the procedure for E in the corresponding way to